resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 **Answer: E**

+There's another powerful reason to use the Research Cloud: access to storage which is kept locally in Australia and available on the high speed [AARNET](https://www.aarnet.edu.au/about-us) backbone.
+Think of it as a USB stick on steroids!

+And all of this is backed by a research facing organization that is not driven by profit.

 But before you go rushing to the Research Cloud, there are some important gotchas that you have to understand.
 The cloud environment is a not the same as dedicated computer!